We all dream big, but big dreams take initiative to make happen.

-Forget technology and instead, look to a skill as old as time itself – farming.
+Forget technology and look to a skill as old as time itself – farming:

-Small steps taken day in and day out for months at a time until finally, a crop is ready for sale.
+- Small steps are taken day in and day out for months at a time until, finally, a crop is ready for sale.

-The initiative that was taken was not the crop itself, but the early morning wake-up calls to till the soil, to water the fields, and protect it from the elements.
+The initiative that was taken was not the crop itself but the early morning wake-up calls to till the soil, water the fields, and protect it from the elements.

 All small actions result in a great crop.

-Too often with our own projects, we start large, when we should instead focus on the small.
+Too often, with our projects, we start large when we should focus on the small instead.